BBC Broadcasting House London W1A 1AA - nearest tube Oxford Circus

 This tour contains frequent and explicit references to recreational drug use and sex.
 There are also descriptions of scenes of a violent nature.

-London’s achievements in music and fashion during the 1960s reverberated around the world…
+London’s achievements in music and fashion during the early 1960s reverberated around the world…

-In a walk through three neighbourhoods, zooming-in on the period 1962 to 1968, travelling from from the coldest winter on record (this wouldn’t be England if we didn’t talk about the weather!) to the shimmering Summer of Love.
-As the walk unfolds, we’ll we’ll see the old boundaries of the class system being blurred like never before.
+Swinging through two London neighbourhoods, we’ll zoom-in on the period 1962 to 1969.
+From the polite early 1960s to the days of the hippies, we’ll capture the city dubbed by Time Magazine in 1966 as Swinging London.
+Travelling from from the coldest winter on record (this wouldn’t be England if we didn’t talk about the weather!) to the shimmering Summer of Love.

 Meanwhile, pop singers are invited to Buckingham Palace to meet The Queen.

-Boys’ hair is long, girls’ skirts are short and to be “Far Out” is to be “In”.
+Boys’ hair is long, miniskirts are short and to be “Far Out” is to be “In”.

-The old emblems of Empire and conquest can be acquired and worn for a couple of bob* in new-fangled “boutiques”.
-And presiding over it all a portly little socialist from the provincial North.
+The old emblems of Empire can be acquired and worn for a couple of bob* in the new-fangled “boutiques” of Chelsea and Carnaby Street.
+The Union Jack suddenly adorns everything from plastic bags to the cover of Vogue magazine.
+And presiding over it all, a portly little socialist from the provincial North.

 (*Translation: Bob was the old slang word for a shilling which is about 5p in modern money.)

-Marylebone… to see the little back street where 13 years of Conservative government came crashing down amid a scandal of sex and spying; we’ll also get a view of a modern architectural and communications wonder rising to dwarf St Paul’s on the London skyline, like a vast, grey middle finger “saluting” the old order; and we’ll watch as pirates board the BBC.
+Side One: Marylebone… to see the little back street where 13 years of Conservative government collapsed amid a scandal of sex, lies and spying; we’ll also get a view of a modern architectural and communications wonder rising to dwarf St Paul’s on the London skyline, like a vast, grey middle finger “saluting” the old order; and we’ll watch as pirates board the BBC.

-Mayfair… where the class system is challenged as girls from Neasden and boys from Dartford cosy up with old Etonians and where protestors rampaged in the streets of sleepy London Town.
+Side Two: Mayfair… where the class system is challenged as working class girls from Neasden and boys from Dartford cosy up with Old Etonians and where protestors rampaged in the streets of sleepy London Town.

 We’ll span the political spectrum from the Labour government’s decriminalisation of homosexuality, legalisation of abortion and abolition of hanging to Enoch Powell’s infamous Rivers Of Blood speech.
 As Harold and Ted look on we’ll meet everyone from Mick and Keith to Ron and Reg.